 The convertible note hedge transactions represent purchase options of our common stock.
 At the issuance, there were 3.4 million shares of our common stock underlying the convertible note hedge transactions, with 4.1 million shares representing the maximum number of shares that we could receive thereunder.
 The initial exercise price of the convertible note hedge contracts was \$33.99.
 The exercise price is subject to certain adjustments which mirror the adjustments to the conversion price of the 3% Notes (including for subsequent changes in our dividend).
 A portion of the options will be exercised upon the conversion of our 3% Notes and each such exercise will be settled in shares of our common stock.
 The convertible note hedge transactions will expire on the earlier of (i) the last day on which any convertible notes remain outstanding and (ii) the third scheduled trading day immediately preceding September 15, 2012.
-In connection with the repurchase of 3% Notes a portion of the convertible note hedges was terminated.
-As of December 31, 2010, there were 2.2 million shares representing the maximum number of shares that we could receive under the convertible note hedge transactions.
+In connection with the repurchase of 3% Notes a portion of the convertible note hedge transactions.

 The warrant transactions represent net call options.
 On exercise of the warrants, we are obligated to deliver a number of shares of our common stock in an amount based on the excess of the market value per share of our common stock over the strike price of the warrants.
-At issuance, there were 3.4 mill ion shares of our common stock underlying the warrant transactions, with 6.8 million shares representing the maximum number of shares of our common stock required to be issued.
+At issuance, there were 3.4 million shares of our common stock underlying the warrant transactions, with 6.8 million shares representing the maximum number of shares of our common stock required to be issued.
 The warrant transactions expire at various dates from December 14, 2012 through April 11, 2013.
 As of December 31, 2010, there were 4.9 million shares representing the maximum number of shares that we could receive under the warrant transactions.